 EU donors also committed themselves to identifying more clearly their comparative advantages and to pursue other areas of complementarity (e.g. across national, regional and international levels or across aid instruments).
-But establishing which donor has a comparative advantage in a particular area is to be undertaken by self-assessment.
+But establishing which donor has a comparative advantage in a particular area is to be undertaken by selfassessment.
 This may prove a significant weakness if there is no clear criteria.
-It must also be recognised that the view of a comparative advantage bilateral the donors may differ significantly from that of recipients.
+It must also be recognised that the donor's view of comparative advantage may differ significantly from that of aid recipients.
 Whereas donors may focus upon the volume of funding, history of engagement, staff expertise etc, the recipients may give greater priority to the alignment of donor policies, dialogue skills, risk-taking, credibility and their commitment to harmonisation.
 For the EC its comparative advantage is seen as being in post-conflict situations and infrastructure investment, in supporting regional integration and in addressing 'orphan topics' such as land rights and the sale of arms.
 In addition the EC should be ideally placed to fulfil a coordinating role in furthering the effective implementation of these commitments.